 Mississippi students have long lagged behind their peers across the nation.
 State legislators are debating if school choice including for-profits and vouchers will close the gap.
 (Photo by Annie Gilbertson)

-Please help us celebrate #GivingTuesday with a gift to The Hechinger Report.
+Please make a gift to The Hechinger Report.

 Want email updates on The Hechinger Report?
 Want to sign up for our weekly newsletter?
 Enter your email address below and you will be redirected to a page to finish signing up.
 Your address will never be shared with others.

 I tend to think of US teachers being relatively poorly compensated in our society, especially when compared to say, private equity fund managers.
 And I always thought that many developed nations paid their teachers far more than we do in the United States.
 So I was surprised to see that U.S. public school teachers are […]